 Be informed about orca attacks

 There are currently several good websites and apps that present information about killer whales in a very factual way and provide information on the latest recommendations.
 You should familiarize yourself with them at the planning stage of your journey.
 There you will find information about the movement of the pods and you will find out where an attack has occurred, almost live.
-In our opinion, the best website and app is https://www.orcas.pt/.
+In our opinion, the best website and app is https://www.orcas.pt/, which we used as a source for reliable information for this article.
 Through this site you will also gain access to groups on Telegram, where sailors post live information about interactions with orcas or uneventful passages.

 The second application is GT Orcas.
 Here you will also find a map with current locations of orca attacks and their type.